Mr-warriyo/Rem-Bot/README.md

 # Rem-Bot
-Rem Bot is a __Anime Based__ Discord Bot.
+Rem Bot is an __Anime Based__ Discord Bot.
 It has lots of Features &amp; main features Rem is known for are Global chat &amp; ChatBot.
 This repository contains Source Code for Rem.

 <hr />